jonathanfox5/gogadget/README.md

 gogadget install
 ```

-7. _[Optional]_ If you have CUDA installed and configured on your system, you can run:
+7. _[Optional]_ If you wish to use your GPU instead of your CPU and you have CUDA installed and configured on your system, you can run:

 ```sh
 uv tool install gogadget --python 3.10 --update